-Show us a high school business teacher who isn’t struggling to keep students interested in their foundational business courses.
 Working with teachers across the country has given us considerable insight into the challenges teachers face with high school business curriculum.
 You need to find the right curriculum resources in order to keep your students focused and learning.

-First we’ll talk about why it’s important to keep these students interested in your Introduction to Business classes.
-Then you will learn some tips and tricks to do just that.
+In this article, we’ll talk about why it’s important to keep these students interested in your Introduction to Business classes.
+Then, you will learn some tips and tricks other teachers rely on to do just that!

 Why High School Business Education Courses Matter